Guide Dogs Make Ordinary Moments Extraordinary

 Through a meticulous curriculum, small classes, and individualized instruction, GDF's guide dog partnerships enable clients to experience increased independence, safety and mobility.
 Once accepted to the program, individuals travel to the GDF campus in Smithtown, N.Y., for training and instruction.
 GDF staff also provide assistance with transition from class to home — and a lifetime of aftercare support.

-A recent Community Foundation grant to the organization will support these powerful, mobility-enhancing partnerships.
-In late 2021 and early 2022, The Foundation’s Board of Directors awarded multi-year funding to several nonprofit organizations that serve people with visual impairments in Greater New Haven, including Guide Dog Foundation for the Blind.
+Recent funding to the organization will support these powerful, mobility-enhancing partnerships.
+The Foundation’s Board of Directors awarded multi-year grants to several nonprofit organizations serving people with visual impairments in Greater New Haven, including Guide Dog Foundation for the Blind.
 The grants were made possible thanks to two funds established decades ago by donors who stated a preference that grants be made specifically for the benefit of the visually impaired: The Jennie C. Bronson Fund, and the Albert Zunder Fund.
 (Learn more.)